scala/docs.scala-lang/_overviews/overview/a-taste-of-scala.md

 t._3   // Person("Eleven")
 ```

-Tuples are nice for those times when you want to put a collection of heterogenous types in a little collection-like structure.
+Tuples are nice for those times when you want to put a collection of heterogeneous types in a little collection-like structure.
 See the Reference documentation for more tuple details.